University of California, Davis: Size and location

 Although named after the City of Davis, the campus is technically located adjacent to the City of Davis in an unincorporated part of Yolo and Solano counties.
 The main campus is located 15 mi west of Sacramento in the Sacramento Valley, part of California's Central Valley, and is adjacent to Interstate 80.

 The city of Davis is a college town, with the ratio of students to long-term residents estimated at 1:4.
 Also contributing to the college-town environment is the close proximity of downtown Davis to the campus' main quad—a matter of a few blocks, and 5- to 10-minute walk or bike ride.
 Davis' 15-minute distance from Sacramento provides it with both the isolation critical to fostering a college-town environment while also providing a lively and large metropolitan area nearby.
 Although the campus itself is vast, the entire community of Davis is relatively small and is easily traversable on bike utilizing Davis' extensive bicycle trails.
 The campus is the largest Campus in the UC system.
-Davis is known for its "interesting" architecture.
-Many of the buildings are confusing with false entrances and exits.
-The rooms tend to not go in numerical order.
-There is many round a bouts and it can be confusing to navigate at first.
-A little known fact is that there are several tunnels on campus connecting buildings.
-A great activity is trying to find them.

 Campus Core/Quad

 Towards the northeast end of campus is the Quad, a large rectangular field, which was the historic geographic center of campus.
-Earlier in the campus' history, the few campus buildings surrounded the four sides of the Quad.
-Today, though the campus has grown significantly and the geographic center of campus has shifted, the Quad remains the center of campus life, anchored to the north by the Memorial Union (student union), to the south by Shields Library and to the west and southeast by Wellman and Olson halls respectively.
-The Memorial Union Complex houses Freeborn Hall and the Memorial Union, which houses various establishments such as the UC Davis Bookstore.
+The Quad remains the center of campus life, anchored to the north by the Memorial Union (student union), to the south by Shields Library and to the west and southeast by Wellman and Olson halls respectively.

 The northeast side of campus holds more of the core buildings that were built earlier in UC Davis's history, such as Wellman Hall, Shields Library, Mrak Hall, and Hutchison Hall.
 Also notable in this northeastern corner is the labyrinthine Social Sciences and Humanities building designed by Antoine Predock, known to students as the "Death Star" for its angular, metallic design.

+The central campus is home to notable local cats, including Compost and Cheeto.